Nursing Homes

 Frequently Asked Questions

-Can Medicaid cover the cost of nursing home care in Indiana?
+What is the average cost of a nursing home in Indiana?

-How can I file a complaint against a nursing home in Indiana?
+How can families find a suitable nursing home in Indiana?

 Sources